0xcyberpj/tweet-machine/README.md

 ----
 <details><summary>PS:</summary>

- Even if You dont know the Username you  can simple type `madangowri` , it will fetch all the past and current twitter profile links
+ Even if You dont know the Username ,you  can simple type <pre>madangowri</pre>,it will fetch all the past and current twitter profile links

->It Can Be Used in CTFs and SOCMINT
+<pre>It Can Be Used in CTFs and SOCMINT </pre>

 Thank You
 </details>